-The following information, provides the complete Calibration Adjustment procedure for the Fluke 123 test tool.
+The following information, provides the complete Calibration Adjustment procedure for the Fluke 123 and 124 test tools with firmware V02.00 and onwards.

 The test tool allows closed-case calibration using known reference sources.
 It measures the reference signals, calculates the correction factors, and stores the correction factors in RAM.
 After completing the calibration, the correction factors can be stored in FlashROM.

 The test tool should be calibrated after repair, or if it fails the performance test.
 The test tool has a normal calibration cycle of one year.
+The Calibration Adjustment procedure is identical for Fluke 123 and Fluke 124.